 Best for: Kids who like to care for something

-With more than 100 sounds and reactions, it gives a kid something that feels closer to a pet than a static figure, which suits a child who likes routines like feeding and checking in on something.
+With more than 100 sounds and reactions, it gives a child something that feels closer to a pet than a static figure.
+That suits a child who likes routines, feeding, and checking in on something rather than just posing or displaying it.

 For the Kid Who Wants to Smash Something Open